gillesgrimaud/lambdaCraft/README.md

 ## License

+Copyright (C) 2023 Gilles Grimaud

 This project is licensed under the LGPLv3.
-Please see the header of the source files for detailed information
+Please see the file LICENSE and the header of the source files for detailed information